coolcut/photon-11ty/README.md

 ## Credits

 This project is based on the fantastic [11ty](https://www.11ty.dev).
-I got a little inspiration from the awesome [Photo Stream](https://github.com/maxvoltar/photo-stream) project made by [Tim Van Damme](https://twitter.com/maxvoltar).
+It was a little inspired by the awesome [Photo Stream](https://github.com/maxvoltar/photo-stream) project made by [Tim Van Damme](https://twitter.com/maxvoltar).

 ## License